Optimal Control of Nonlinear Systems with Unknown Dynamics: Introduction

-The paper is organized as follows.
-In Section \ref{ProF}, we formulate the problem.
-Section \ref{MaRe} presents the algorithm and theoretic analysis.
-Then in Section \ref{NSim}, we validate the algorithm and analytical results through numerical simulations.
-Finally, Section \ref{Conc} concludes the paper.
+The remainder of the paper is organized as follows.
+Section \ref{ProF} formulates the problem.
+Section \ref{proposedalg} introduces the proposed framework and offers the corresponding theoretical analysis.
+Section \ref{NSim} details an online algorithm for efficient framework implementation and validates the framework and theoretical findings through numerical simulations.
+Finally, Section \ref{Conc} provides concluding remarks.